Partnership Accounts : Fundamentals of Partnership

 Common Mistakes to Avoid

-Interest on capital is always allowed to partners, even if there is no partnership deed.
+Interest on capital is always allowed even if the firm has no profit.

-Interest on partner's loan and interest on partner's capital are the same thing and both are treated similarly in accounts.
+Interest on partner's loan and interest on capital are the same thing.

 Memory Tips